Track every metric

 - One instance where there is a large amount of active agents.

-Of course, this is a very simple example but I hope it gives you a better understanding of how you might go about implementing an anomaly detection system, and the kind of outputs to expect.
+Of course, this is a very simple example but I hope it gives you a better understanding of how you might go about implementing an anomaly detection system to assist agents and customer service teams, and the kind of outputs to expect.